graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

 ____________________________________

-This produces a summary which can be tied into the rest of the summary system to produce output for Tensorboard.
+This produces a summary which can be tied into the rest of the summary system to produce output for TensorBoard.
 The parameter ``name`` is the name of the summary, and ``op`` is one of the operations in the IPU graph.
 It is best to choose either the inference output for an inference graph, the loss output for an evaluation graph, or the train op for a training graph.

 .. code-block:: python
+  :linenos:

   import tensorflow as tf
   from tensorflow.python import ipu